xp-dojo/consumer-driven-contracts/README.md

    Add the description field to the expected response in the contract (`MobileConsumerAccountSummaryPactTest`).
 Re-run the test and see it pass.

    > This is simulating the server sending back an additional JSON field.
 Have a think how you could test if it actually is already.

+1. Try preventing the server from sending the `description` field back in JSON.
+Does anything break for the mobile app?

+   Remove or comment out the `account-service` code that returns the description.
+What happens?

 1. Display the description in the mobile app. **Hint:** look in `accountSummaryView.html` and `accountListView.html`.

 ## Build out the Producer

+Safeguarding against accidentally breaking other peoples applications that rely on your APIs.

+1. Having collected the contracts (as Pact JSON files) that are generated when running the tests (look in the `target` folder), ensure the `account-service` is using them in a test.

+   Run the `account-service` contract tests.

+1. Modify the `account-service` somehow so that the format, URLs or verbs have altered and re-run the tests.

+   You should see a failure indicating that _known_ clients are relying on a _contract_ you no longer respect.

 # Background